Anomalybound/riddlesolver/README.md

 ## 🙏 Acknowledgements

 The genie would like to express its gratitude to the mighty OpenAI for granting it the power of language understanding and generation.
 Without their API, the genie would be just another ordinary commit summarizer.

-## 🚀 Version

-RiddleSolver is currently at version 0.1.7, ready to unravel the mysteries of your Git commits like never before!

 Now, prepare to be amazed as RiddleSolver unravels the mysteries of your Git commits and brings clarity to your development journey! 🎉✨